aws-samples/istio-on-eks/modules/04-security/peer-authentication/README.md

 In the output, note that the certificate is a CA certificate and the Organization (`O`) shows as `cert-manager` and common name (`CN`) shows as `istio-ca`.
 This will be validated later when inspecting the workload certificates.
 The issuer `CN` should match the AWS PrivateCA certificate CN value.

-Setup environment variables to inspect the workload TLS settings.
+**Setup environment variables to inspect the workload TLS settings**

-**:hourglass_flowing_sand: Command Line Execution**

 ```bash
 export NAMESPACE=workshop
 export APP=frontend
 ```

+**Get logs for cert-manager**

 In a separate terminal window follow the `cert-manager` logs for certificate requests being approved and issued by `cert-manager`.
 The below command follows the log since the previous two minutes.

-**:hourglass_flowing_sand: Command Line Execution**

 ```bash
 kubectl logs -n cert-manager $(kubectl get pods -n cert-manager -o jsonpath='{.items..metadata.name}' --selector app=cert-manager) --since 2m -f
 ```

+**Get certificate requests**

 In another separate terminal window start a watch on the certificate requests being generated in the `istio-system` namespace by running the below command.

-**:hourglass_flowing_sand: Command Line Execution**

 ```bash
 kubectl get certificaterequests.cert-manager.io -n istio-system -w
 ```

+**Enable proxy debug logs**

 Now in the original terminal window where you have created the environment variables patch the frontend deployment to enable proxy debug logs.

-**:hourglass_flowing_sand: Command Line Execution**

 ```bash
 kubectl patch deployment/$APP -n $NAMESPACE --type=merge --patch='{"spec":{"template":{"metadata":{"annotations":{"sidecar.istio.io/logLevel":"debug"}}}}}'